11 Anomalies in expected utility theory

 Would you accept this bet?

-Under the axiom of diminishing marginal utility, we would conclude people are risk averse to small bets.
+Under the axiom of diminishing marginal utility, we could conclude people are risk averse to small bets.

-But, for sufficiently high levels of wealth, U(x) is approximately linear and people always take favourable bets.
+But, for sufficiently high levels of wealth, the expected utility curve is approximately linear, and people tend to take favourable bets.

-The minimum U(x) curvature required to reconcile an investor with $10 million investor downing a 50:50 bet as small as +$550 or -$500 would imply that agents reject immensely favourable bets, which is not realistic.
+The minimum utility function curvature required to reconcile an investor with $10 million declining a 50:50 bet as small as +$550 or -$500 would imply that they reject immensely favourable bets, which is not realistic.

 Rabin (2000) showed that rejection of bets over moderate stakes can require absurd rates of risk aversion.
 For instance, if a person who acts consistent with expected utility theory always turns down a 50:50 bet to win $110 or lose $100 whatever their initial level of wealth, they will also turn down a 50:50 bet to win $1 billion, lose $1,000.